-If you’re saying “I messed up” to a friend, co-worker, or acquaintance, yellow roses are a good choice.
-You may choose to combine these cheerful blooms with other selections to express your heartfelt request for forgiveness.
+Yellow roses are a good choice if you’re saying “I messed up” to a friend, co-worker, or acquaintance.
+You may combine these cheerful blooms with other selections to express your heartfelt request for forgiveness.

-To the Victorians, a gift of a red or pink anemone carried a message of feeling forsaken.
+To the Victorians, a gift of a red or pink anemone conveyed a feeling forsaken.
 These meanings lend themselves well to apology bouquets.
-Several types of anemone flower in spring, while others bloom in the autumn.
+Several types of anemones flower in spring, while others bloom in autumn.
 Finding fresh, seasonal anemones will add beauty to your “I’m sorry” floral gift.

 When you look at a fresh bouquet of peonies, the first thing that comes to mind probably isn’t shame.
 But that’s just what a gift of these fluffy, lovely flowers signified in Victorian times.
 If you’re feeling a bit embarrassed about how you acted, peonies are a perfect way to express it.